-Everyone believes if you eat gluten free and have fresh meats, fruits, vegetables, and fish you will get healthier.
-Well, this new secret may be the exact reason why celiacs are not getting better.
+Now, everyone believes if you eat gluten free and have fresh meats, fish, fruits and vegetables you will become healthier.
+Well, this new secret could be the exact reason why celiacs are not getting better.
 In fact, this may be a cause for celiacs developing colon cancer and other auto-immune diseases.

-Going vegetarian or vegan if possible might be a safer bet if you can.
-If you continue to eat meat I personally would go organic, antibiotic and hormone free.
-And maybe even stick to chop meat.
-There is nothing to glue there to begin with.
+Going vegetarian or vegan, if possible, might be a safer bet.
+If you continue to eat meat try to go organic, antibiotic and hormone free.
+Plus, consider trying chop meat because there is nothing to glue there.

 As always, Celiac.com welcomes your comments (see below).

 Sarah Curcio is a health advocate, blogger and has a background in medical office assisting.
 She worked at Nutrition Treatment Center, as a Lifestyle Educator.
 She's also the founder and organizer, since February 2011, of Celiac and Allergy Support (www.meetup.com/allergy), which is a mutual social and self-help support group located in New Jersey.

 Celiac.com Celiac Disease & Gluten-Free Diet Forum - All Activity